yehdihouldanna/dhamet/Feautures_To_Add.md

 - **[Very_Importent]** Add a timer functionnality. (add a timer for each player and limited typed game options)

+- Add sound effects SFX to the game.

 - Migrate the database to postgres instead of sqlite.

 - Refractor the code in favor of Fat models Skinny views (a recommended Django practice) .

-- Add wainting bar for pairing when the player is waiting for an online opponenet.

 - Make it possible to render a previous game state from historic by clicking on it.